SeattleDave.com

 Hotel Phone: 310-275-5200

 Excellent five-star hotel with a Michelin-starred steakhouse, Mediterranean-style outdoor pool, and sumptuous organic spa.
 This historic 1928 hotel retains Old Hollywood glamour in its spacious rooms and suites, which include amenities like marble bathrooms, Frederick Malle or Bulgari toiletries, and complimentary overnight shoeshine.
-Located directly across from Rodeo Drive, the epicenter of LA luxury shopping.3.
-Hotel Bel-Air
+Located directly across from Rodeo Drive, the epicenter of LA luxury shopping.

 Hotel Phone: 310-472-1211

 1950’s hotel tucked into the Bel-Air hills within a large, beautiful garden.
-Rooms are styled in a pleasing blend of Art Deco and modern, and guests can enjoy the charming outdoor pool, Wolfgang Puck restaurant, fireplace lounge, and full-service on-site spa.4.
-Beverly Hills Hotel
+Rooms are styled in a pleasing blend of Art Deco and modern, and guests can enjoy the charming outdoor pool, Wolfgang Puck restaurant, fireplace lounge, and full-service on-site spa.

 Hotel Phone: 310-276-2251